Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Perception of the local courts

-The judicial system in Angola is not as effective as it could be in resolving commercial disputes.
+The judicial system in Angola is not always as effective as it could be in resolving commercial disputes.
 If the parties have not agreed to submit their dispute to arbitration or when arbitration is not possible, such as in the case of inalienable rights, the disputing parties must rely on the state judicial system.
-Foreign parties will find the Angolan court system slow and inefficient at times.
+Foreign parties might potentially find the Angolan court system slow at times.

 Judiciary